Use the FREE Retirement Mortgage Calculator

 When you sign up to your mortgage, the lender pays you a lump-sum of cash (usually, a percentage of your loan).

 These allow you to overpay and underpay and even take a payment holiday (miss a few monthly payments) if required.

 This is a way to use your savings to reduce the amount of interest you pay on your mortgage.
 You need to turn your mortgage into an offsets mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.

 With a Natwest mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.

-Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive fair financial advice before making a decision.
-It is also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.
+Note that mortgage plans are not right for everyone and it’s important that you fully consider your options and receive fair financial advice before making a decision.
+It’s also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.

 Remember that taking a mortgage is generally a long term option.
 However, there are many plans available that may fit your varying needs.